vesuxyz/docs/docs/risk/risk-reports/risk-report-instructions.md

 Derive the appropriate oracle risk rating using the following guidelines:

 - ⬜ Neutral: No oracle used
-- 🟩 Low: Top-tier oracle provider or comparable, audited and time-tested implementation.
-Uses diversified price sources and appropriate aggregation methodology.
-Effective oracle fail-safes in place.
+- 🟩 Low: Median (or another robust aggregation technique) of at least two price sources including one off-chain source.
+Fail-safes for staleness and other failure sources (if any) in place.
+Audited implementation.
-- 🟨 Medium: Audited implementation characterized by a single price source, low timeliness or insufficient fail-safes.
+- 🟨 Medium: TWAP (or another robust aggregation technique) of a single price source or insufficient fail-safes.
+Audited implementation.
 - 🟥 High: Else